sinastiller/vegan-travel-food-blog/README.md

 ## [Features](#features)
 ### [General features on each page](#general-features-on-each-page)

-The website consists of a Homepage, Travel page, Food page and an About Us page.
+The website consists of a Homepage, Travel page, Food page, and an About Us page.

 All of the pages contain:
 * A responsive navigation bar: